The Way Back Support Service

-With the support of Beyond Blue, CESPHN will now commission TWBSS model to cover the whole of the CESPHN region by expanding to include referrals from St George and Sutherland Hospitals, and Concord and Canterbury Hospitals.
-A Way Back Project Officer at each of the participating hospitals, to facilitate the referral process and build awareness of the program across hospital and community mental health staff.
+With the support of Beyond Blue, CESPHN is commissioning TWBSS model to cover the whole of the CESPHN region.
+A Way Back Project Officer at the participating hospitals, helps to facilitate the referral process and build awareness of the program across hospital and community mental health staff.

 The Way Back is a collaboration between the Australian Government Department of Health, the NSW Ministry of Health’s Towards Zero Suicides initiatives, and Beyond Blue.